rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 The serial log is stored as a .log file in the backing Storage Account alongside the latest .bmp format screenshot image.
 The log can be downloaded directly from the page that you're on ('Boot diagnostics') by clicking 'Download serial log'.

-However, this guide is going to take you to have a look around the backing Storage Account and download a log file from there.
+However, this guide is going to take you to have a look around the backing Storage Account with you downloading the log file from there.
 Make a mental note of the Storage Account name that was displayed when you checked that the services was on.

 <br>